 - a candidate for the board of directors,

 - related to a member of the board of directors, or

 When to Appoint.
 Inspectors should be selected early in the election process.

 Duties.
 Inspectors of election must perform their duties impartially, in good faith, to the best of their abilities, and as expeditiously as practical.
 (Civ.
 Code § 5110(d).)
 Inspectors must perform the duties listed below.
-To help in the expeditious performance of their duties, inspectors can delegate some tasks (marked with an asterisk (*) to a person or persons, including the association's management company.
-Those duties marked with a double asterisk (**) require an independent third party to assist the inspector, such as the management company.
+To help in the expeditious performance of their duties, inspectors can delegate some tasks to a person or persons, including the association's management company.
+Those duties marked with a double asterisk (**) be delegated to third party to assist the inspector, such as the management company.

 Early Ballot Count.
 Providing members with an early ballot count is not one of the inspector's duties.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.